-Panasonic FZ1000 versus Panasonic TZ200
+Panasonic FZ1000 vs TZ200

-The Panasonic Lumix DMC-FZ1000 and the Panasonic Lumix DC-TZ200 (labelled Panasonic ZS200 in some countries) are two digital cameras that were announced, respectively, in June 2014 and February 2018.
+The Panasonic Lumix DMC-FZ1000 and the Panasonic Lumix DC-TZ200 (labelled Panasonic ZS200 in some countries) are two digital cameras that were officially introduced, respectively, in June 2014 and February 2018.
 Both the FZ1000 and the TZ200 are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixels.

-Body comparison: Panasonic FZ1000 vs Panasonic TZ200
+Body comparison: Panasonic FZ1000 vs TZ200

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ200 is considerably smaller (47 percent) than the Panasonic FZ1000.
 Moreover, the TZ200 is substantially lighter (59 percent) than the FZ1000.
 In this context, it is worth noting that neither the FZ1000 nor the TZ200 are weather-sealed.